-To resolve the reference to another object when the invoked object is missing, the Data References window in Graphics Builder can be used.
-See Data References and Resource References on page 94.
+To resolve the reference, the Data References window in Graphics Builder can be used.
+See Data References and Resource References on page 95.

 Reference Tool can also be used to resolve the references.
-See Reference Tool on page 144.
+See Reference Tool on page 149.

 If the referenced element is missing in the system, it can be imported using the Import/Export tool.
 The graphic aspect will use the imported element next time the graphic aspect is invoked.